adrianoes/appium-and-cucumber-expandtesting_MOBILE/README.md

 # Tests:

 - Open command prompt in the pom.xml directory (e.g. C:\Users\<user_name>\IdeaProjects\appium-and-cucumber-expandtesting_UI) and Execute ```mvn clean install``` to run all to removes previous build files while compiles the source code an execute the tests.
+- Open command prompt in the pom.xml directory and Execute ```mvn clean test -Dcucumber.filter.name="Notes info are retrieved"``` to run Notes info are retrieved test.
 - Hit :point_right:**Testing** button on left side bar in IntelliJ and choose the tests to execute.

 # Support: